-Reflecting on ‘Shoplifters’ and Poverty To Have Nothing and Everything
+Reflecting on ‘Shoplifters’ and Poverty

 There is a certain clutter to poverty.
 Though material possessions aren’t owned by desire but by necessity, the small spaces the poverty-stricken inhabit are often seen as a calamitous and claustrophobic mess.
 As Osamu (Lily Franky) and Nobuyo’s (Sakura Ando) cupboard-sized abode on the outskirts of Tokyo is introduced in all of its litter, a phrase came to mind from George Orwell’s The Road To Wigan Pier: ‘[…] and there was a once-gaudy carpet ringed by the slop-pails of years.’
 This is not the last time Orwell’s study on the working-class with the means to expose the oppression of poverty comes to mind.
 Or sends an echo of an image the writer raised nearly a century ago in the UK.